DashieTM/pycol/documentation.typ

 ```

 #section("Conclusion")
 Reinforcement learning provides a very sophisticated way of creating agents for various applications.
-The issue however, is that these agents are often not consistent enough.\
+The issue, however, is that these agents are often not consistent enough.\
 Even for this game, it is not entirely trivial to find the right input states and parameters in order to get the AI to behave correctly in each situation.\
 This means that for bigger games it is even harder.
 A good example is Dota2, while the AI by OpenAI has managed to beat professional players, it has only done that against regular play.\
 As soon as players started using strange and supposedly nonsensical strategies, the AI seemed to crumble, as it could not manage to adapt to it fast enough.\